 St. Charles Hardwoods can custom make butcher block tops of all types and styles.
 While hard maple is typically used in their construction, we also offer butcher block tops made in cherry, red oak, walnut, and pecan among many others.
 We can also make custom butcher block tops made with combinations of wood.

-To learn more about the custom butcher block top options we have available, or to purchase custom butcher block counters for your home, contact us or visit one of our store locations today.
+To learn more about the custom butcher block top options we have available, or to purchase custom butcher block counters for your home, contact us or visit our store today.